Doctor of Philosophy in Biomedical Science – Integrative Physiology

 Student Opportunities:

 In addition to developing expertise in several advanced technical approaches used in biomedical research, students are also trained in the process of scientific research from experimental design, to statistical analysis, to writing both research manuscripts and proposals.
-Further, students will have opportunities to engage in teaching both in the laboratory and classroom setting.
-Finally, students will be exposed to a professional development series administered through iPBS that cover not only research ethics and exploration of multiple career pathways, but also focuses on additional leadership skills that are important for success in any professional field.
+Furthermore, students will have opportunities to engage in teaching both in the laboratory and classroom setting.
+Finally, students will be exposed to a professional development series administered through iPBS that covers research ethics and exploration of multiple career pathways, it also focuses on additional leadership skills that are important for success in any professional field.

 Career Opportunities: